-- 32. Antidumping duties are applied at the level of individual entries for which importers incur the liability.
-In this way, an importer's cost of acquiring the entered merchandise is the sum of the dumped price and the antidumping duty.
+- 31. Antidumping duties are applied at the level of individual entries for which importers incur the liability.
+An importer's cost of acquiring the entered merchandise is the sum of the dumped price and the antidumping duty.
 Accordingly, the importer has an incentive to raise resale prices to cover the full normal value of the merchandise, thereby providing an effective remedy for the dumping.
-If, instead, the amount of the antidumping duty must be reduced to account for the amount by which some other transaction was sold at above normal value, possibly involving an entirely different importer, then the antidumping duty will be insufficient to have this effect.
+The antidumping duty will be insufficient to have this effect if, instead, the amount of the duty must be reduced to account for the amount by which some other transaction was sold at above normal value, possibly involving an entirely different importer.
 The importer would remain in a position to profitably resell the exporter's dumped product at a price that continues to be less than normal value.
-For this reason, if Brazil's reading of "margin of dumping" is accepted as the sole permissible interpretation of Article 9.3, the remedy provided under the Antidumping Agreement and the GATT 1994 will be prevented from fully addressing dumping. - 33.
-In addition, as the panel in US $Softwood\ Lumber\ Dumping\ (21.5)$ observed, and as described in detail in our written submission, providing offsets creates perverse incentives and "absurd results" that undermine the remedial effect of antidumping duties. - 34.
-With respect to all of the relevant provisions of the Antidumping Agreement and the GATT 1994, any interpretation that gives rise to a general prohibition of zeroing also renders the second sentence of Article 2.4.2 inutile.
+If Brazil's reading of "margin of dumping" is accepted as the sole permissible interpretation of Article 9.3, the remedy provided under the Antidumping Agreement and the GATT 1994 will be prevented from fully addressing dumping. - 32.
+In addition, as the panel in $US-Softwood\ Lumber\ Dumping\ (21.5)$ observed, and as described in detail in our written submission, providing offsets creates perverse incentives and "absurd results" that undermine the remedial effect of antidumping duties. - 33.
+Any interpretation that gives rise to a general prohibition of zeroing also renders the second sentence of Article 2.4.2 inutile.
 This is because the exceptional methodology provided for in Article 2.4.2 mathematically must yield the same result as an average-to-average comparison if, in both cases, non-dumped comparisons are required to offset dumped comparisons.

-Brazil Has Not Satisfied Its Burden of Proving That "Zeroing" Was Applied To, Or Had An Impact On, The Challenged Margins Of Dumping
+Brazil Has Not Satisfied Its Burden of Proving That "Zeroing" Was Applied To, Or Had An Impact On, The Challenged Margins Of Dumping reference, in each of the reviews, the margin was zero or de minimis for one of these two respondents.
+Consequently, Brazil cannot establish that the margin should have been any lower to be consistent with the covered agreements.

-- 35. As detailed in our first submission, Brazil has also failed to make a prima facie case as to the facts for certain of its claims.
-Specifically, Brazil has challenged the calculation of dumping margins determined for two respondents, Fischer and Cutrale, in two administrative reviews.
-However, aside from the fact that the second administrative review is outside the Panel's terms of reference, in each of the reviews, the margin was zero or de minimis for one of these two respondents.
-Consequently, Brazil cannot establish that the margin should have been any lower to be consistent with the covered agreements. - 36.
-Moreover, with respect to the assessment for Fischer in the first administrative review,
+34. As detailed in our first submission, Brazil has also failed to make a prima facie case as to the facts for certain of its claims.
+Brazil has challenged the calculation of dumping margins determined for two respondents, Fischer and Cutrale, in two administrative reviews.
+However, aside from the fact that the second administrative review is outside the Panel's terms of

+35. Also, with respect to the assessment for Fischer in the first administrative review, the exhibits Brazil submitted in support of its claim with its first written submission are not the actual computer program logs created by Commerce.